 Some surgeons believe that putting the implants behind your chest muscle may reduce the potential for capsular contracture.
 This placement may also interfere less with breast examination by mammogram than if the implant is placed directly behind the breast tissue.
 Placement behind the muscle however, may be more painful for a few days after surgery than placement directly under the breast tissue.

-Capsular Contraction- is the most common side effect of breast implants.
+Capsular Contracture- is the most common side effect of breast implants.
 During surgery, a pocket is

 created for the implant that is somewhat larger than the implant.
 A fibrous membrane, called a capsule, then forms around the device.
 Under ideal circumstances, the pocket maintains its original dimensions and the implant “rests” inside, remaining soft and natural.
 For reasons that appear to relate to the